bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

       value: "vault:secret/data/accounts/dockerhub#My username on DockerHub is: ${title .DOCKER_USERNAME}"
 ```

-In this case the a init-container will be injected to the given Pod which copies a small binary, called `vault-env` into an in-memory volume and mounts that Volume to all the containers which have an environment variable definition like that.
+In this case, an init-container will be injected to the given Pod which copies a small binary, called `vault-env` into an in-memory volume and mounts that Volume to all the containers which have an environment variable definition like that.
 It also changes the `command` of the container to run `vault-env` instead of your application directly. `vault-env` starts up, connects to Vault with (currently with the [Kubernetes Auth method](https://www.vaultproject.io/docs/auth/kubernetes.html) checks the environment variables, and that has a reference to a value stored in Vault (`vault:secret/....`) will be replaced with that value read from the Secret backend, after this `vault-env` immediately executes (with `syscall.Exec()`) your process with the given arguments, replacing itself with that process (in non-daemon mode).

 **With this solution none of your Secrets stored in Vault will ever land in Kubernetes Secrets, thus in etcd.**

-`vault-env` was designed to work in Kubernetes at the first place, but nothing stops you to use it outside Kubernetes as well.
+`vault-env` was designed to work in Kubernetes in the first place, but nothing stops you to use it outside Kubernetes as well.
 It can be configured with the standard Vault client's [environment variables](https://www.vaultproject.io/docs/commands/#environment-variables) (because there is a standard Go Vault client underneath).

-Currently the Kubernetes Service Account based Vault authentication mechanism is used by `vault-env`, so it requests a Vault token based on the Service Account of the container it is injected into.
+Currently, the Kubernetes Service Account based Vault authentication mechanism is used by `vault-env`, so it requests a Vault token based on the Service Account of the container it is injected into.
 Implementation is ongoing to use [Vault Agent's Auto-Auth](https://www.vaultproject.io/docs/agent/autoauth/index.html) to request tokens in an init-container with all the supported authentication mechanisms.

 Kubernetes 1.12 introduced a feature called [APIServer dry-run](https://kubernetes.io/blog/2019/01/14/apiserver-dry-run-and-kubectl-diff/) which became beta as of 1.13.
 This feature requires some changes in webhooks with side effects.
 Vault mutating admission webhook is `dry-run aware`.

 ## Common Annotations

-### PodSpec, Secret and ConfigMap annotations:
+### PodSpec, Secret, ConfigMap and CRD annotations:
 |Annotation    |default     |Explanation |
 |--------------|------------|------------|
 `vault.security.banzaicloud.io/vault-addr`|`"https://vault:8200"`|Same as VAULT_ADDR|